Domuztepe: History of occupation

-The site was certainly founded by the Ceramic Neolithic (c.6400BC) but earlier occupation may well be present.
+The site was certainly founded by the Ceramic Neolithic (c.6400BC) but may have been occupied earlier.
 By the late Halaf almost all of the 20 hectare area of the site was probably occupied.
 Prehistoric occupation ended towards the end of the Halaf period (c.5450 BC).
 The site was reoccupied during the Hellenistic period and was occupied by a significant settlement during the first millennium AD.
 There is evidence for a church at this time, and a small Christian cemetery has been excavated.

 The excavated part of the prehistoric sequence starts at the transition between the Ceramic Neolithic and the Early Halaf (c.6100 BC) and continues until c.5450 BC.
 The Halaf occupation has been traced in a series of trenches across the site, providing rich evidence for both circular and rectangular buildings, ceramics, stone bowls, beads, figurines, chipped stone, bone tools and stamp seals, as well as a rich assemblage of animal bones and botanical remains.

 Excavation has concentrated on Operation I, on the summit of the southern mound.
 In the Early Halaf an east-west terrace was built up from red clay, with a series of occupational deposits to the south, and maintained in subsequent phases.